RushatSharma/Morphix/README.md

 Morphix is a comprehensive, web-based image processing application designed to serve both casual users and professional workflows.
 It combines client-side editing for quick, real-time adjustments with server-side processing for advanced features, all wrapped in a clean, responsive interface.
 Users can perform basic edits—brightness, contrast, saturation, hue, temperature, sharpness—via intuitive sliders, and apply powerful OpenCV filters such as sketch, sepia, vignette, pixelate, oil painting, motion blur, Canny edge detection, Sobel, Laplacian, thresholding, and vintage effects.
 Final outputs may be downloaded in PNG, JPG, WebP formats or bundled into a multi-page PDF, with live file-size estimates and adjustable compression settings.

-When launching Morphix, the homepage presents two prominent options: **Adjustments** and **Advanced Editing**, alongside a live preview pane.
-From here, users can immediately apply one-click filters—grayscale, invert, sketch, sepia, vintage, pixelate, oil painting, vignette—and decide whether to proceed with a quick preset or dive deeper into granular controls.
-This quick-start design reduces cognitive load and lets novices and experts alike begin editing within seconds.
+When launching Morphix, the homepage will have information about 8 filters that user can apply on there images right away, just upload your image chose an image and then click on process image the transformed result will be shown to the user instantly.
+The nav bar of home page will feature two other page: **Image Adjustments** and **Other Tools**, where user can visit and enhance or edit their image futher.

 #### Detailed Functionality

-**Adjustments Page**
-After selecting **Adjustments**, users upload an image via the file input control.
+**Image Adjustments Page**  Afters clicking on **Image Adjustments**, users upload an image via the file input control.
 The image is loaded onto an HTML5 Canvas, where six sliders—brightness, contrast, saturation, hue, temperature, and sharpness—become available.
 Each slider is linked to a JavaScript event listener that recalculates and redraws pixel data in under 50 ms, ensuring instant visual feedback without page reloads.
 This non-destructive, client-side approach saves bandwidth and delivers a smooth, desktop-like experience in any modern browser.

-**Advanced Editing Page**
+** Other tools Page**
-The **Advanced** tab brings in **OpenCV.js**, a WebAssembly port of the OpenCV library.
+The **Other Tools** tab brings in **OpenCV.js**, a WebAssembly port of the OpenCV library.
 Users upload an image and then choose from a suite of advanced filters executed entirely in the browser:
 - **Artistic Effects**: Sketch, Oil Painting, Vignette, Vintage
 - **Creative Distortions**: Motion Blur, Pixelate
 - **Edge Detectors**: Canny, Sobel, Laplacian